openmhealth/web-visualizations/README.md

 Lines representing thresholds can be drawn on charts.
 Each line is labelled with its y value, unless that label will overlap another threshold's label.
 Here are two maximum thresholds with default appearance:
 ![Default Maximum Thresholds](http://www.openmhealth.org/media/viz_example_threshold_basic.png "Default Maximum Thresholds")

-Thresholds of type `max` and `min` can be specified using the `options` parameter, passed in during construction.
+Thresholds of type `max` and `min` can be specified using the `options` parameter, passed in during construction ([see 'Configuring a Chart'](#configuring_a_chart)).
 For some measures, thresholds are enabled by default.
 To disable thresholds, the `userInterface.thresholds.show` property of the options object can be set to `false`.

 To configure the individual thresholds for a measure, a `thresholds` property can be added to the measure's section in the `options` object.
 The `thresholds` property can be specified either as a single threshold object, or as an array of threshold objects with arbitrary length.
 The following properties may be specified in each threshold object: